SESMG/SESMG/docs/index.rst

    :align: center

    Graph of the energy system, which is created by entering the example components.
 By the input in the sources-sheet one sink has been created.

 Transformers
 ^^^^^^^^^^^^

+Within this sheet, the transformers of the energy system are defined.
+The following parameters have to be entered:

 - **label**: Unique designation of the transformer.
 The following format is recommended: "ID_energy sector_transformer".
-- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
+- **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the transformer shall be included to the model.
 0 = inactive, 1 = active.
 - **transformer type**: Indicates what kind of transformer it is.
 Possible entries: "GenericTransformer" for linear transformers with constant efficiencies; "GenericCHP" for transformers with varying efficiencies.
-- **input**: Specifies from which bus the input to the transformer comes.
+- **input**: Specifies the bus from which the input to the transformer comes from.
-- **output**: Specifies to which bus the output of the transformer is forwarded.
+- **output**: Specifies bus to which the output of the transformer is forwarded to.
-- **output2**: Specifies to which bus the output of the transformer is forwarded, if there are several outputs.
-If there is no second output, the fill character "x" must be entered here.
+- **output2**: Specifies the bus to which the output of the transformer is forwarded to, if there are several outputs.
+If there is no second output, the fill character “x” must be entered here.
 - **efficiency**: Specifies the efficiency of the first output.
-Values must be between 0 and 1.
+Values between 0 and 1 are allowed entries.
 - **efficiency2**: Specifies the efficiency of the second output, if there is one.
-Values must be between 0 and 1.
-If there is no second output, the fill character "x" must be entered here.
+Values  between 0 and 1 are entered.
+If there is no second output, the fill character “x” must be entered here.
 - **variable input costs**: Variable costs incurred per kWh of input energy supplied.
 - **existing capacity [kW]**: Already installed capacity of the transformer.
-- **max investment capacity [kW]**: Maximum in addition to existing capacity, installable transformer capacity.
+- **max investment capacity [kW]**: Maximum  installable transformer capacity in addition to the previously existing one.
 - **min investment capacity [kW]**: Minimum transformer capacity to be installed.
-- **periodical costs [CU/a]**: Periodical costs incurred for investments per kW and timeperiod added.
+- **periodical costs [CU/a]**: Costs incurred per kW for investments within the time horizon.
-- **el. eff. at max fuel flow w/o distr. heating [GenericCHP]**:
-- **el. eff. at min. fuel flow w/o distr. heating [GenericCHP]**:
-- **minimal therm. condenser load to cooling water [GenericCHP]**:
-- **power loss index [GenericCHP]**:

 .. figure:: images/BSP_transformers.png